janikvonrotz/olmoto/README.md

 # Bug

 * Event list - fallback for events without category or make category required

+# Done

 * Do not login when creating a new user -> create user server side with method

-# Done
+* User - expand form
 * Access control file: all, user: admin, event: admin
 * User action logging
 * Next and Previous navigation - add componentWillReceiveProps for spinner loading